Online on gather.town and Zoom, Thursday 10th June 2021

 Janet Anders (University of Exeter): “Quantum Brownian Motion for Magnets"

 Gian-Marco Riganese (UCLouvain): "Materials informatics: the combined power of high-throughput ab initio calculations and machine learning"

 The University of Warwick will process your personal data provided in this form for the purposes of processing your registration, payment and attendance at the Theory of Condensed Matter (TCM) Conference 2019.

 The legal basis for processing this personal data is that it is necessary for the performance of a contract.

 Your personal data will not be shared or disclosed to any third parties external to the University of Warwick.

 Your personal data will not be transferred outside of the EEA, will be kept securely by the University of Warwick and will be retained for a period of one month after the TCM Conference 2019 has taken place.

 The University of Warwick is the Data Controller of this information and is committed to protecting the rights of individuals in line with Data Protection Legislation.
 Please visit the Information Commissioner’s Office’s webpages for further information in relation to your rights and the University’s Data Protection webpages for further information about how the University processes your personal data.
-The University’s Data Protection Officer, A Bajaj, can be contacted through firstname.lastname@example.org and any requests or complaints should be made in writing to the University’s Data Protection Officer.
+The University’s Data Protection Officer can be contacted through firstname.lastname@example.org and any requests or complaints should be made in writing to the University’s Data Protection Officer.